arminc/terraform-ecs/README.md

 ### ECS instances

-Normally there is only one group of instances like configured here.
-But it is possible to use the *ecs_instances* module to add more groups of different type of instances or to be used for different deployment.
+Normally there is only one group of instances like configured in this repository.
+But it is possible to use the *ecs_instances* module to add more groups of different type of instances that can be used for different deployments.
 This makes it possible to have multiple different types of instances with different scaling options.

 ### LoadBalancer

 It is possible to use the Application LoadBalancer and the Classic LoadBalancer with this setup.
 The default configuration is Application LoadBalancer because that makes more sense in combination with ECS.
-There is also a concept of [Internal and External facing LB](deployment/README.md#internal-vs-external)
+There is also a concept of [Internal and External facing LoadBalancer](deployment/README.md#internal-vs-external)

 ### Using default

 The philosophy is that the modules should provide as much as posible of sane defaults.
 That way when using the modules it is possible to quickly configure them but still change when needed.
 That is also why we introduced something like a name 'default' as the default value for some of the components.
-Another rease behind it is that you don't need to come up with names when you probably might only have one cluster in your enviourment.
+Another reason behind it is that you don't need to come up with names when you probably might only have one cluster in your enviourment.

-Looking at [ecs.tf](ecs.tf) it might give you a different impression, but there we configure more things than needed to show it can be done.
+Looking at [ecs.tf](ecs.tf) might give you a different impression, but there we configure more things than needed to show it can be done.

 ### ECS deployment strategies

 ECS has a lot of different ways to deploy or place a task in the cluster.
 You can have different placement strategies like random and binpack, see here for full [documentation][12].
 Besides the placement strategies, it is also possible to specify constraints, as described [here][13].
-The constraint allows for a more fine-grained placement of tasks on specific EC2 nodes, like *instance type* or custom attributes.
+The constraints allow for a more fine-grained placement of tasks on specific EC2 nodes, like *instance type* or custom attributes.

-What ECS does not have is a possibility to run a task on every EC2 node on boot, that's where [System containers & custom boot commands](#system-containers-&-custom-boot-commands) comes into place.
+What ECS does not have is a possibility to run a task on every EC2 node on boot, that's where [System containers and custom boot commands](#system-containers-and-custom-boot-commands) comes into place.

-### System containers & custom boot commands
+### System containers and custom boot commands

 In some cases, it is necessary to have a system 'service' running that does a particular task, like gathering metrics.
 It is possible to add an OS specific service when booting an EC2 node but that means you are not portable.
 A better option is to have the 'service' run in a container and run the container as a 'service', also called a System container.